-Suppliers shall not use child labor.
-'Child' refers to person under the age of 15 or under the minimum age for employment stipulated by local laws.
-Workers under the age of 18 shall not perform work that is likely to jeopardize their health and safety, nor shall they be required to work overtime or at night.
+Suppliers shall implement an appropriate mechanism to verify the age of workers, and shall not use child labor.
+'Child' herein refers to person under the age of 15 or under the minimum age for employment stipulated by local laws.
+Workers under the age of 18 shall not perform work that is likely to jeopardize their health and safety, including night shift, and overtime.
 In case of using student workers, suppliers shall provide proper support and training programs, and continuously check compliance with applicable law and regulations.